lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 Any description of biodiversity that does not explicitly include species abundance distributions (SADs) is  likely to miss important relationships on how species interact with the environment.
 This is one of the rarest publications in the area of SAD modelling in which author(s) performed an elegant study investigating the scaling of SAD.
 The author introduces and innovative framework,  “the species rank surfaces (SRS)”, as a new way to study the scaling of SAD.
 Some comments for improvement:
-1)      In the Discussion the author should also highlight the limitations of their modelling process, in particular the fact that it not takes into account: a) asymmetry of the dispersal ability of species; b) the fact that trophic structure and species interactions in communities  may lead to more idiosyncratic processes of community assembly; c) the fact  that the truncated log-normal SAD was not tested.
+#1)      In the Discussion the author should also highlight the limitations of their modelling process, in particular the fact that it not takes into account: a) asymmetry of the dispersal ability of species; b) the fact that trophic structure and species interactions in communities  may lead to more idiosyncratic processes of community assembly; c) the fact  that the truncated log-normal SAD was not tested.

+- This paper is about a methodology to compare communities the models was choosen to generate a gradient with similar and different communities, but not to study the models or the limitation of the models, that would be another paper...

 #2)      The following paper could be cited in line 7 of page 1: Triantis, K.A., Guilhaumon, F. & Whittaker, R.J.
 (2012).
 The island species–area relationship: biology and statistics.
 Journal of Biogeography, 39: 215-23.
 #3)      In line 24 of page 1 it seems that one additional reference is missing afer Yakimove et al., 2008)